 Equally important if not more so, the myth of St. Thomas is not an article of faith for the majority of citizens of Mylapore and Madras.
 It represents for them the destruction of the great Shiva temple on the Mylapore beach and the denigration of their religion by the Portuguese and the Roman Catholic Church.
 How can these citizens be expected to sympathise with the sordid heritage that San Thome represents?
 How can they be asked to assist with the preservation of the monuments that represent the success of this vicious attack on their faith?

-1. There are four major English-language newspapers in Chennai (Madras) in 2010: The Hindu, The New Indian Express, The Times of India, and Deccan Chronicle.
-All these papers are either “secular” Christian sympathisers or Christian controlled (Deccan Chronicle); all hold the civilizational root religion of India, Sanatana Dharma or Hinduism, in contempt and demean it at every opportunity with photos of naked Hindu deities or editorials written in praise of the jihadi artist M.F.
-Husain.
+1. There are four major English-language newspapers in Chennai (Madras) in 2018: The Hindu, The New Indian Express, The Times of India, and Deccan Chronicle.
+All these papers are “secular”, Christian-sympathetic broadsheets that hold the civilizational root dharma culture of India, called Hinduism, as “mythological” and “superstitious” and worthy only of their editorial contempt.
 Very occasionally these newspapers will give an inch in their letters column for an offended Hindu to protest or dissent.

-2. See the reference to S. Muthiah in Chapter 19.
+2. See the reference to S. Muthiah in Chapter 19 of this book.

 3. Only the Syrians identified Betumah with Mylapore.
 The Arabs said it was east of Cape Comorin, probably in Sumatra, and Gerini, in Researches on Ptolemy’s Geography of East Asia, says it is east of Singapore.
 There is also no agreement among scholars as to the meaning of the word Betumah.
 On this point as on others, S. Muthiah, like Nanditha Krishna in The Hindu, is simply trying to pass off one version or another of the St. Thomas fable as history.